 Where estates comprise immovable property, heirs must declare this by means of a public deed and pay thereon the relative stamp duty at a rate which varies depending on a number of circumstances.
-Fiscal benefits may be derived for timely declarations.
+Fiscal benefits may be derived

-IURIS is geared to provide this service in a prompt and efficient manner by drafting the relative deeds and where necessary, appearing on behalf of clients by means of a power of attorney.
+IURIS, a Malta Succession Law Firm, is geared to provide this service in a prompt and efficient manner by drafting the relative deeds and where necessary, appearing on behalf of clients by means of a power of attorney.

 Testamentary executors and administrators

-IURIS lawyers have provided assistance to testamentary executors and administrators involved in the administration and partition of estates, advising on their obligations, rights and security they are to provide in the course of their duties during the administration and leading up to the partition of an inheritance.
+IURIS lawyers have provided assistance to testamentary executors and administrators involved in the administration and partition of estates, advising on their obligations, rights

 Liquidation and partition of an inheritance